-Marimba Ensemble (open to grades 6-8): Students will explore the vibrant music of Africa on the marimba (a large xylophone).
+Marimba Ensemble: Students will explore the vibrant music of Africa on the marimba (a large xylophone).
 Musicians will learn to understand how rhythms and melodies combine to create a colorful and exciting band sound.
 In addition to reading standard notation (quarter, eighth and sixteenth notes/rests), players will come to recognize rhythmic and harmonic patterns, basic chord structure, poly-rhythms and group arrangement.
-We will discuss the cultural roots of the music, students will come to understand the rhythmic complexities of both traditional and contemporary African sounds.
+We will discuss the cultural roots of the music and students will come to understand the rhythmic complexities of both traditional and contemporary African sounds.
 Musicians will utilize both duple and triple meters to create polyrhythmic textures as a marimba ensemble.
 They will learn to arrange pieces for performance and come to understand the finer points of cueing band-mates and communicating with one’s instrument.
 Our material will include two and four-phrase parts based in the centuries-old roots of music of Southern and Central Africa.

-General Music For Homeschoolers
+Rock Group For Homeschoolers

 This is our longest running homeschool band!
-In this on-going class, students study and perform music from around the world, connecting basic concepts and fundamentals (rhythm/pitch/reading methods) to several different instruments.
+In this on-going class, students study, play and perform rock, country, blues, folk and world music, connecting basic concepts and fundamentals (rhythm/pitch/reading methods) to several different instruments.
 Musicians will work towards proficiency and ensemble performance on marimba, guitar, bass and the drum kit.
 We will listen to and discuss different genres (i.e. African and American music), noticing key aspects such as instrumentation, tone color, cultural/historic significance and rhythmic structure as well as melody and harmony.
 The ensemble has most recently been learning the music of The Beatles, Nirvana, David Bowie, Creedence Clearwater Revival, Guns ‘n’ Roses and Ozzy.